 Estimates and assumptions are reviewed on an ongoing basis.
 Revisions to accounting estimates are recognised in the period in which the estimate is revised and in any future periods affected.

 (q) Application of new and revised Accounting Standards

 No accounting standard has been adopted earlier than the application date stated in the standard.
-The accountingpolicies adopted are consistent with those of the previous financial year except for the following standards and amendments, which have been adopted for the first time this financial year.
+The accountingpolicies adopted are consistent with those of the previous financial year.